 What is the aim?

-To develop and implement the strategic direction of areas within the Adult Mental Health Transformation programme that would benefit from collective focus.

-To shape the integration of MH services, with a focus on effective operational delivery and improving mental health and wellbeing in Norfolk and Waveney.

-What is the purpose?

-- a) Identify opportunities to work collaboratively, using available data, intelligence and insights, that focus on improving mental health and wellbeing; initially reviewing dementia services. - b) Consistently using a system-wide perspective when considering how to deliver more integrated, high-quality cost-effective care. - c) Support delivery of national and system priorities and commitments.
-This includes the outcome of the current mental health engagement that is revisiting the themes of the 2019 adult strategy.

-operate?

-How will the Collaborative

-Appendix 4

-Membership:

-- N&W ICB Director

-- Norfolk & Suffolk Foundation Trust

-- Norfolk Community Health and Care

-- East Coast Community Healthcare

-- Norfolk County Council

-Chair to be agreed amongst membership

-Active wider engagement:

-via Place Boards, Health and Wellbeing Partnerships, MH Programme Board and VCSE Assembly including but not limited to:

-- · Suffolk County Council Adult services

-- VCSE

-- Primary care

-- Secondary Care (physical health)

-- · District Councils

-- Housing

-Interdependencies:

-- · Work of the CYP MH System Collaborative

-- Mental Health Programme Board

-- SNEE MH transformation progress

-- Regional direction

-- National legislation and quidance

-Outputs:

-- · Wider partners may be invited to attend to support specific agenda items - Notes and actions will be taken at each meeting - Working Groups to be created by this Collaborative for discrete pieces of work - Flexible use of resources

-Agenda to include:

-- Delivery Group Updates

-- · Areas of Concern from Attendees

-- Areas of Opportunity from Attendees

-- Network / Regional Updates

-To note inaugural meeting to include:

-- a) Agree Terms of Reference - b) Election of Chair

-Quoracy and cadence:

-- For the meeting to be quorate 50% attendance and the Chair and/or aligned ICB Executive Director - To meet monthly

-Governance:

-- Make recommendations for approval and identify items for escalation to ICB Board - Provide routine updates as required and specifically to ICS EMT - Membership empowered to decide on effective operational delivery such as integrated and co-located teams, new ways of working together, shared leadership and the sharing of caseloads.
+To develop and implement the strategic directic collective focus.
+To shape the integration of MH services, with a Waveney.
+What is the purpose? a) Identify opportunities to work collaborative initially reviewing dementia services. b) Consistently using a system-wide perspect c) Support delivery of national and system pr revisiting the themes of the 2019 adult strategies. tive when considering how to deliver m iorities and commitments.
+This include nore integrated, high-quality cost-effe ctive care.
+How will the Collaborative operate?
+Appendix 4 Membership: N&W ICB Director Norfolk & Suffolk Foundation Trust Norfolk Community Health and Care East Coast Community Healthcare Norfolk County Council Chair to be agreed amongst membership Active wider engagement: via Place Boards, Health and Wellbeing Partnerships, MH Programme Board and VCSE Assembly including but not limited to : Suffolk County Council Adult services VCSE Primary care Secondary Care (physical health) District Councils Interdependencies: Work of the CYP MH System Collaborative Mental Health Programme Board SNEE MH transformation progress Regional direction National legislation and guidance Outputs: Wider partners may be invited to attend to support specific agenda items Notes and actions will be taken at each meeting Working Groups to be created by this Collaborative for discrete pieces of work Flexible use of resources Agenda to include: Delivery Group Updates Areas of Concern from Attendees Areas of Opportunity from Attendees Areas of Opportunity from Attendees Network / Regional Updates To note inaugural meeting to include: a) Agree Terms of Reference b) Election of Chair Quoracy and cadence: For the meeting to be quorate 50% attendance and the Chair and/or aligned ICB Executive Director To meet monthly Governance: Make recommendations for approval and identify items for escalation to ICB Board Provide routine updates as required and specifically to ICS EMT Membership empowered to decide on effective operational delivery such as integrated and co-located teams, new ways of working together, shared leadership and the sharing of caseloads.